vasilakisfil/blog.fil.vasila.is/content/post/env-vars-in-index-using-in-repo-addon.md

 Now `{{content-for "variables"}}` will basically run the code returned by the hook method, giving you access to your environment variables, on build time.

-I should note that those hooks are available on regular (out-of-repo) addons.
+I should note that those hooks are also available on regular (out-of-repo) addons.